SpectraL519/cpp-ap/docs/tutorial.md

 <br />

-#### 2. `implicit_values` - A list of values which will be set for an argument if only it's flag is parsed from the command-line but no values follow.
+#### 2. `implicit_values` - A list of values which will be set for an argument if only its flag but no values are parsed from the command-line.

 ```cpp
 // example